-One of the things I love about fall and winter is the endless variety of soups is, not only do they taste fantastic but warm my belly and soul on a chilly Fall day.
+One of the things I love about fall and winter is the endless variety of soups is.
+Not only do they taste fantastic, but they warm my belly and soul on a chilly Fall day.
 Bratwurst Cheddar Potato Soup is a creamy, cheesy, thick, hearty soup that combines most of our husband’s favorite man-approved ingredients.

 How can you go wrong with ingredients like grilled Bratwurst, Wisconsin-Style Cheddar Cheese, and chunky potatoes?
-Bratwurst is definitely a big favorite with my husband and family, so when I make this thick, rich and creamy Bratwurst Cheddar Potato Soup it never lasts long at our dinner table and I am definitely betting it won’t last long on your dinner table either.
+Bratwurst is a big favorite with my husband and family, so when I make this thick, rich, and creamy Bratwurst Cheddar Potato Soup, it never lasts long at our dinner table, and I am betting it won’t last long on your dinner table either.

 Bratwurst Cheddar Potato Soup